Philosophy & Approach

 We believe the true nature of preschool is a place where children come to feel happy and competent emotionally, socially, and cognitively.
 This is at the heart of all we do.
 By nurturing every child’s positive experience of school, we ensure children begin their education career with optimism and self-confidence that will endure throughout their elementary years.

 Smart Love’s approach to early childhood education is guided by the well-established and endorsed Smart Love principles.
 At its heart, these principles promote an understanding of a child’s mind and emotions at every stage of development and help parents and teachers use this understanding to foster every child's love of learning and their potential.
 Smart Love teachers are trained in this approach and apply it in our classrooms.
-This teaching style is widely regarded as a mark of a quality early childhood education.
+This teaching style is widely regarded as a mark of a high-quality early childhood education.

 Starting school is a major life transition and the importance of this transition is widely acknowledged in national and international research.
 These findings suggest that children's experiences during the transition-to-school time can have long term impacts on learning resilience and self-regulation.
 When a child experiences a positive start to school, the more likely she will have success both socially and academically.

 Our early child care education programming is designed to help parents and children with this important transition.
 Our program gently introduces school to toddlers in a fun and non-pressured way.
 Teachers engage children in all classes with developmentally appropriate games, materials and activities designed to foster curious, eager and enthusiastic learners.